-Letters of objection have been received from a total of 18 properties in the local area, mainly: Rossendale Road, Helm Close, Micklehurst Crescent, Buttercross Close and Rossendale Avenue.
-Neighbours were reconsulted on amended plans, following which ten letters were received that maintain and state their objections.
-A summary of all the comments received (including those received prior to the changes made to the scheme) is provided below:-
+Letters of objection have been received from a total of 18 properties (in many cases a number of letters from a single property) in the local area, mainly: Rossendale Road, Helm Close, Micklehurst Crescent, Buttercross Close and Rossendale Avenue.
+Neighbours were reconsulted on amended plans, following which eleven letters were received that maintain and state their objections.
+A summary of all the comments (in some cases numerous received (including those received prior to the changes made to the scheme) is provided below:-